Table of Contents

-- Intrusive landforms are formed when magma cools within the crust [Plutonic rocks (intrusive igneous rock)].
+- Intrusive landforms are formed when magma cools within the crust.

-- These are large rock masses formed due to cooling down and solidification of hot magma inside the earth.
+- These are large granitic rock bodies formed due to solidification of hot magma inside the earth.

 - They appear on the surface only after the denudation processes remove the overlying materials.

-- Batholiths form the core of huge mountains and may be exposed on surface after erosion.
+- Batholiths form the core of huge mountains and may be exposed on the surface after erosion.

 - These are large dome-shaped intrusive bodies connected by a pipe-like conduit from below.

-- These are basically intrusive counterparts of an exposed domelike batholith.
+- These are intrusive counterparts of an exposed domelike batholith.

 - The Karnataka plateau is spotted with dome hills of granite rocks.
 Most of these, now exfoliated, are examples of laccoliths or batholiths.

-- A wavy mass of intrusive rocks, at times, is found at the base of synclines or at the top of anticline in folded igneous country.
+- A wavy mass of intrusive rocks, at times, is found at the base of synclines or the top of the anticline in folded igneous strata.

 - Such wavy materials have a definite conduit to source beneath in the form of magma chambers (subsequently developed as batholiths).
 These are called the Phacoliths.

-- The near horizontal bodies of the intrusive igneous rocks are called sill or sheet, depending on the thickness of the material.
+- The near horizontal bodies of the intrusive igneous rocks are called sill.
+The thinner ones are called sheets.

 - When the lava makes its way through cracks and the fissures developed in the land, it solidifies almost perpendicular to the ground.